Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 **Note** If you are running a 'production' installation and requests to the /assets directory return a HTTP 404 error to your client, run `RAILS_ENV=production DB="mysql" bundle exec rake assets:precompile` for MySQL or `RAILS_ENV=production DB="postgres" bundle exec rake assets:precompile` for PostgreSQL after each git pull.
 If you get a 500 page installation try restarting Diaspora after that.

-**Note** If you are running a 'production' installation and you do not see any images hosted, but the content loads fine, ensure that you have set to True the variable "serve_static_assets" in the config/environments/production.rb file.
+**Note** If you are running a 'production' installation and you do not see any images hosted, but the content loads fine, ensure that you have set your `serve_static_assets` setting turned to `true` everywhere in your `application.yml`.

 ## Updating Diaspora